hyperupcall/blog/content/post/fibonacci pascal eqn part 2.md

 draft = false
 +++

-If you're not familiar with the intricacies of Pascal's Triangle, see [part 1](http://localhost:1313/blog/fibonacci-equation-using-pascals-triangle-part-1/).
+If you're not familiar with Pascal's Triangle, see [part 1](http://localhost:1313/blog/fibonacci-equation-using-pascals-triangle-part-1/).

 # Finding a Formula

 ![Pascal's Triangle](../image/pascals-triangle-2.png)
 How do we leverage the relationship (in the image above) to obtain an equation that obtains the $$z$$th term ($$Fib(z)$$, or $$F(z)$$) in the Fibonacci sequence?
 First, we need to figure out what our equation may look like.
 We know we're adding up terms of the Fibonacci sequence, so a summation symbol will be used.
 Additionally, we are adding up terms from Pascal's triangle, where each term individually can be written as $$_nC_r$$.